stonemjs/docs/src/docs/getting-started/deployment.md

 docker run -p 8080:8080 stone-app
 ```

-You now have a deployable, containerized Stone.js app — no `node_modules`, no junk, just your logic.
+You now have a deployable, containerized Stone.js app, no `node_modules`, no junk, just your logic.

 ## GitHub Actions (CI/CD)